 Sense Of Hearing

 By the six-month mark, your baby will begin to identify familiar sounds and voices.
 When they hear a loud noise or a new sound, they will turn their head to see what’s going on.

 Reading to your baby at this stage is very important, as it helps their language development a great deal.

 Your little bundle of joy has always loved to feel your skin and your partner’s skin.
 But now, they’re also interested in feeling new objects and surfaces.
 Allow them to feel different textures and touch them with their tiny hands.
 They’ll be curious to experience new sensations.

-Your baby has been able to recognize familiar scents—like the smell of your breast milk or an article of clothing that you’ve worn—for some time.
-Now, your 6 month old baby’s sense of smell is developing rapidly and they’ll begin to learn other smells too.
+Your baby has been able to recognize familiar scents — like the smell of your breast milk or an article of clothing that you’ve worn — for some time.
+Now, your 6 month old baby’s sense of smell is developing rapidly and they’ll begin to learn other smells, too.

-Your 6 Month Old Baby’s Motor Skills
+Your 6 Month Old Baby’s Skill Development

 After six months of growth and development, your baby’s muscles are far stronger than they were at birth.
 Here’s a list of motor skills you’re likely to see in your 6 month old baby: